seancorfield/clj-new/README.md

 * `:name` -- the name of the project (as a symbol or a string); required; must be a qualified project name or a multi-segment dotted project name
 * `:template` -- the name of the template to use (as a symbol or a string); required
-* `:args` -- an optional vector of string to pass to the template itself as command-line arguments
+* `:args` -- an optional vector of strings (or symbols) to pass to the template itself as command-line argument strings
+* `:edn-args` -- an optional EDN expression to pass to the template itself as the arguments for the template; takes precedence over `:args`; nearly all templates expect a sequence of strings so `:args` is going to be the easiest way to pass arguments
 * `:env` -- a hash map of additional variable substitutions in templates (see [The Generated `pom.xml` File](#the-generated-pomxml-file) below for a list of "built-in" variables that can be overridden)
 * `:force` -- if `true`, will force overwrite the target directory if it exists
 * `:help` -- if `true`, will provide a summary of these options as help